teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

 Patents grant rights to an invention, and these rights are defined in the patent's "Claims."
 The "claims" are a numbered list of run-on sentences found toward the end of the patent document.
 They define what's in and what's out.

-In theory, the claims are supposed to notify competitors about what technology requires a license and what doesn't.
-If its in the claim, buy a license.
-If its not in any patent claims, its public domain.
-In practice, its not so easy.
-Claims are difficult to read and understand, and their meaning is often ambiguous.
+_In theory_, patent claims are supposed to notify competitors about what technology requires a license and what's public domain.
+If its described in a claim, its patented, and you need a license.
+If the technology is not described in any patent claims, its public domain. _In practice_, patent claims are difficult to read and understand, and their meaning is often ambiguous.
 They might look like this:

     1. A multi-modal crowdfunding platform, comprising: a plurality of contextual back-links